RandomFractals/pro-data-tools/duckdb-tools.md

 ![DuckDB Pro Tools VS Code Extension Info](https://github.com/RandomFractals/duckdb-sql-tools/blob/main/docs/images/duckdb-tools-extensions.png?raw=true)

-The other [DuckDB Sql Tools](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.duckdb-sql-tools) extension you see in the **Installed** DuckDB extensions image above is our Free Trial public version of **DuckDB Tools** that only supports older DuckDB v0.8.1 and limited set of features, demo DuckDB files and sample queries to run.
+The other [DuckDB Sql Tools](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.duckdb-sql-tools) extension you see in the **Installed** DuckDB extensions image above is our Free Trial public version of **DuckDB Tools** that only supports limited set of features, demo DuckDB files and sample queries to run.

 ## DuckDB Upgrade